Guidance for manufacturers, importers and distributors.

 Other aspects of the regulations are enforced by the Environment Agency and its counterparts in Wales, Scotland and Northern Ireland, in relation to the operation of:

 - Producer Compliance Schemes (PCS)

 Where can I find out more?

-Distributor Take back Scheme (Valpak)
+Distributor Take back Scheme (operated by Valpak)

 Distributor Take back Scheme (PV Cycle)

-This gives guidance for designated collection facilities and charities.
+Guidance for designated collection facilities and charities: